correspSearch/csLink/README.md

 Concept & Prototype: Stefan Dumont

 for the purpose of the DFG project `correspSearch - Briefeditionen vernetzen` at Berlin-Brandenburg Academy of Sciences and Humanities (BBAW).

+If you use this software, please cite it using the metadata in the CFF file.

 ## Contact